ahmadawais/Emoji-Log/README.md

 ### PHILOSOPHY

-I like emoji.
+I like `emoji`.
 I like ’em a lot.
 Programming, code, geeks/nerds, open source, all of that is inherently dull and sometimes boring.
 Emoji (which is, in fact, the plural of emoji) helps me add colors and emotions to the mix.
 Nothing wrong if you want to attach feelings to this 2D flat text-based world of code.
 I found out that instead of memorizing [hundreds of emoji](https://gitmoji.carloscuesta.me/) it's better to keep the categories small and general.

 1. **IMPERATIVE** ↓